crosslandwa/wac.scheduling/README.md

 metronome.start() // start emitting events
 metronome.stop() // stop emitting events

-metronome.updateBPM(newBPM) // change how often events are emitted metronome.updateNumberOfBeats(beats) // change how often the 'accent' event is emitted vs the 'tick' event
+metronome.updateBPM(newBPM) // change how often events are emitted (specifying newBPM as a number or a BPM instance) metronome.updateNumberOfBeats(beats) // change how often the 'accent' event is emitted vs the 'tick' event

 metronome.suppressClick() // prevents the metronome's default click sounds from sounding